Andrew Weidinger

-Andrew Weidinger (born July 10, 1982) is an American football coach who is the offensive coordinator for the Rhein Fire of the European League of Football (ELF).
-Weidinger was the head coach for the Barcelona Dragons in 2022, leading the team to an 8-4 record and their first ever playoff appearance.
-Weidinger was named the 2022 ELF Coach of the Year for his work with the Dragons.
-He previously coached for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League, the Arizona Hotshots of the now extinct Alliance of American Football and The University of Arizona.
+Andrew Weidinger (born July 10, 1982) is an American former football coach who was most recently the head coach of the Madrid Bravos in the European League of Football (ELF).
+Weidinger joined the Bravos after serving two seasons as the offensive coordinator for the Rhein Fire in 2023-2024 and one as head coach of the Barcelona Dragons in 2022.
+Weidinger won back-to-back championships with the Fire and led the Barcelona Dragons to an 8–4 record and their first ever playoff appearance.
+Weidinger was named the 2022 ELF Coach of the Year for his work with the Dragons and 2023 ELF Assistant Coach of the Year for his work in Rhein.
+He previously coached for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League, the Arizona Hotshots of the now defunct Alliance of American Football and The University of Arizona.

 College coaching

 Weidinger began his football and coaching career in 2000 when he enrolled at the University of Arizona.
 There he worked as a student assistant and later a graduate assistant on defense.
 At the end of his college career he was assistant director of football operations with a focus on recruiting and scouting.